 Our full range of therapeutic services at our clinic includes neuropsychology, cognitive rehabilitation therapy, counseling and behavior management, speech-language therapy, occupational therapy and physical therapy.
 We provide 1:1 support to those individuals who require a more intensive level of support to be able to participate effectively in our treatment programs, through neuro-rehabilitation assistants who are trained in brain injury and principles of positive behavior management.
 Our internal case management team effectively coordinates services received at Acadia and serves as a liaison to external providers working with the people we serve.
 Our nursing staff manages the emergent medical needs of individuals in our residential program and coordinate their medical care with physicians in the community.
-Our RN works closely with Acadia's consulting Medical Director, a Behavioral Neurologist and Board-Certified Neuro-psychiatrist, to manage the medical contributors to behaviors that can interfere with participation in rehabilitation and community-based activity.
+Our nursing staff works closely with Acadia's consulting Medical Director, a Behavioral Neurologist/Board-Certified Neuro-psychiatrist, to manage the medical contributors to behaviors that can interfere with participation in rehabilitation and community-based activity.
 Acadia also offers supportive counseling services to family members of the individuals we serve, as well as a monthly Brain Injury Support group that welcomes families and other members of the community at large.
-Acadia employs two Client Care Directors to oversee the direct care we provide to the individuals we serve in our residential program as well as at our day treatment clinic.
-Together, they help to facilitate a seamless delivery of individualized, person- centered care between the two programs.
+Acadia employs a Client Care Director to oversee the direct care we provide to the individuals we serve in our residential program as well as at our day treatment clinic.
+The client care director helps facilitate a seamless delivery of individualized, person-centered care between our two programs.

 Acadia's staff are expected to maintain our ethical code of conduct, all applicable state practice acts, all applicable professional associations' ethical codes, and ethical codes of marketing as developed by the Brain Injury Association of America.
-Each individual served will be treated with respect and dignity.
-All information concerning the provision of services and financial costs incurred will be disclosed to the individual.
-A copy of Acadia's policy on ethics is available to all individuals served and their family members or support systems prior to or any time during or after receiving services from Acadia.
+Each participant served will be treated with respect and dignity and never subjected to punishment, coercion or restraint.
+All information concerning the provision of services and financial costs incurred will be disclosed to the participant.
+A copy of Acadia's policy on ethics is available to all participants served and their family members or support systems prior to or any time during or after receiving services from Acadia.

 CARF International accreditation demonstrates a program's quality, transparency, and commitment to the satisfaction of the persons served.
 CARF International is an independent, nonprofit accreditor of health and human services.
 Toll free (888) 281-6531.